Learning Contextual Runtime Monitors for Safe AI-Based Autonomy: EXPERIMENTAL EVALUATION

 \textit{Bagging} The bagging method used computes the weighted average of the output.
 To estimate the weights, we generated sets of data with $\sim$450K instances, computed the MSE of each controller over that dataset, and then defined the weights as the inverse of the MSE values.

-\textit{Mixture of experts.} We compare to an MoE approach based on \cite{learningsituationaldriving}.
-A neural network with a gate layer chooses the contribution of each controller to the final decision based on contextual input.
+\textit{Mixture of experts.} We compare to an MoE approach where a neural network with a gate layer determines the contribution of each controller based on contextual input \cite{learningsituationaldriving}.
 We use the same datasets from Bagging to train the MoE models. \\

 \textit{Setting $S_1$: Bias \& Coverage.} In setting $S_1$, the controllers are biased towards different input data distributions and cover the full context's space.
-For each scenario, we employ 15 controllers trained on 15 biased datasets generated from different contexts (details in the appendix).
-The monitors are tested over 500 simulations generated based on the 15 contexts chosen to train the (biased) controllers.
-Note that, during these simulations, the context can change as explained in \Cref{section:scenarios}, and the monitors may switch to another controller.
-Specifically, the context variable $d$ can change for Scenario 1, the context variables $d_c$ and $d_p$ can change for Scenario 2, and the variable $i$ can change for both at each time step.
+For each scenario, we employ 15 controllers trained on 15 biased datasets generated from different contexts.
+The monitors are tested over 500 simulations generated based on the 15 contexts chosen to train the biased controllers.
+Note that, during simulation, the context can change as explained in \Cref{section:scenarios}, and the monitors may switch to another controller.
+Specifically, the context variable $d$ can change for Scenario 1, the variables $d_c$ and $d_p$ can change for Scenario 2, and the variable $i$ can change for both at each time step.

 The results of both scenarios for LR and the averaging ensemble align with our expectations (\Cref{fig:setting1}).
 Because the controllers are highly biased towards a different context each, the averaging ensemble does not perform well, violating the safety specification in more than half of the simulations for Scenario 1, and in almost 90\% of them for Scenario 2.
 However, our monitors learn to assign the best controller to each context, improving the reward by around 30\% in comparison to the averaging ensemble, even when the safety controller is not used.
-Tolerating rates of False Positives of 5\%, 10\%, 20\%, and 30\%, we can observe that the reward increases even further, to a maximum of 80\% in Scenario 1, and 70\% in Scenario 2.
+Tolerating rates of False Positives of 5\%, 10\%, 20\%, and 30\%, we can observe that the reward increases even further, to 80\% in Scenario 1, and 70\% in Scenario 2.
 For the NN-based monitors, the results show lower performance than for LR-based monitors.
 This may indicate that NNs require more data to achieve similar performance.

-For NN-based monitors, the results show lower performance than for LR-based monitors.
-This may indicate that NNs require more data to achieve similar performance.
-In any case, even if enough data is collected, the statistical guarantees provided by \Cref{theorem:theorem1} are not guaranteed for NN-based monitors. \textit{Setting $S_2$: Bias \& No Coverage} In $S_2$, the controllers are also biased, but do not cover the full context's space, which allows us to introduce out-of-distribution input data.
-We employ the same 15 controllers used in each scenario for setting $S_1$, but we train and evaluate the monitors on the full context's spaces defined for each scenario in \Cref{section:scenarios}.